Sharma-Hrishabh/RajCoin-Digifest2k18/README.md

 After this clone repositery in current directory
 >git clone https://github.com/Sharma-Hrishabh/digifest2k18

-[for better working use 'digifest2k18' as virtualenv name]
+[for avoiding confusions use 'digifest2k18' as virtualenv name]